dimitrismistriotis/dimitrismistriotis.github.io/_posts/2019-03-02-reading_hacks_1_point_5.md

 a specific subject.
 Last but not least many people have been convinced that the more they read, the better they become at a field or generally as people.
 Generally there is a tilt towards the quantity over quality.

+The above describe a cluster of "over-demand".
+I have to say that I am not innocent here.
+I got caught in similar behaviour in 2017-2018 when I became active on GoodReads.
+It started with me importing books that I had read in the past plus some comics (graphic novels) so that I would get better recommendations.
+Later on I got hooked.
+Realised this when I bought the 2 volumes of XXXX from YYYY:

+PHOTO HERE

+Initially I did not like the fact that I had to carry 2 books on my suitcase, then while taking the photo to send to a friend, something like "at least it will count as 2 items towards my reading challenge" crossed briefly my mind.
+Then decided to write this post.

+Leaving the over-demand part aside for the time being, it is also alarmingly paired with over-supply, specifically:

+1. There are many "fake" authors: if we go back in time many people were writing in magazines or newspapers.
+Some articles that were becoming too big might become published in different monthly or quarterly instalments, or the specific issue might be dedicated to them.
+In the fantasy genre I can think of Robert E. Howard and "Weird Tales" or that Michael Moorcock was publishing a fanzine.
+Today these people will be pushed to publish a book.
+Ideas that could be expressed in 100 pages (80 if condensed), are artificially inflated to become a 300 page book.
+2. Similarly authors that might have two ideas and would write in the past one book with two parts, one for each idea, now would be pushed to inflate each part and publish two books instead.
+3. There is also a "scene" of events and talks from experts which could be named as the "Ted-X plague".
+Many people, mostly  but not necessarily business consultants want to go there, present themselves and hike up their consulting fees.
+Because this would somehow be too blunt, they have to hide this under presenting their distilled wisdom or their findings while working in their industry.
+Ergo they publish a book.
+  I remember these patterns from the music industry as I was interviewing musicians 20 years before.
+Back then on the CD heyday bands wanted to be in festivals where "the money was".
+In order to do that, companies were pushing them to release an album roughly every 2 years (one year to compose and record, one year to tour in the winter and do festivals in the summer, repeat).
+There were many bands that died because they were to small to push back and ask for a third year in between so that they could refine their ideas, there were many mediocre albums released because some good ideas were put aside so that they would be explored on the next album: why have one when you can have 2?
+Put three "filler" tracks and release.